MalikSh96/WordPress/wp-content/themes/learningWordPress/README.md

 A featured image is a separate field from the main text of your post/page, which allows your theme to do very dynamic things.

 # WordPress Search functionality
-WordPress has an in built search form such as get_search_form().
+WordPress has an in built search form such as `get_search_form()`.

-If you don't have a custom file as our searchform.php WordPress will fall back to its default serach form code.
+If you don't have a custom file as our `searchform.php` WordPress will fall back to its default search form code.

-WordPress will automatically look in our theme folder for a file named search.php to output the search results, if you don't have a search.php WordPress will fall back and use index.php to output the search results.
+WordPress will automatically look in our theme folder for a file named `search.php` to output the search results, if you don't have a `search.php` WordPress will fall back and use `index.php` to output the search results.

 # Keeping your code D-R-Y
 Don't Repeat Yourself (coding wise).